Friz-zy/about-me/README.md

 **DevOps and Consultant**
     ~ Independent entrepreneur, Freelancer
     ~ May 2021 - May 2022 (1 year)

+(I was forced to move to another country and at that time I did not have the energy to work full time)

 * Planning project architectures, environments, CI & CD pipelines, etc
 * Setup of cloud environments, bare metal servers, operating systems